First I created a short PowerPoint about how to browse or "taste" a book.

 Finally, I pulled 6-10 books for each group that would fit their reading ability and placed them on serving tray on a table along with a flower vase and some battery operated candles, just to set the mood.
 I pulled non-fiction books since that is our Genre of the Month.
 Also since most students don't usually go straight for non-fiction, this was a great chance to show students that non-fiction can be enjoyable, too.

-After the first book tasting lesson with a second grade class, I realized it might be helpful to have a list of adjectives to help fill out the menu, so I created this list, laminated it and placed several copies of it at each table.
+After the first book tasting lesson with a second grade class, I realized it might be helpful to have a list of adjectives to help fill out the menu, so I created a list of adjectives, laminated it and placed several copies of it at each table.
 It took the second grade class longer to fill out their menu, so I also thought it might be better to do a guided "tasting" and only "taste" one book.
 So I created a shorter menu for 2nd and 3rd graders.

 If you're interested in how other TL/SLMS have done their book tatstings, you might like to check out these blog posts: